-LMDC will be responsible for implementation of the memorial, memorial Center, interpretive museum, and cultural uses that comprise the Memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTC Plan to be located at the WTC Site.
-LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the WTC Plan to be located outside the WTC Site.
-LMDC is conducting a coordinated environmental review of the combined WTC Plan.
+LMDC will be responsible for implementation of the memorial, memorial museum, and cultural uses that comprise the Memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTC Plan to be located at the WTC Site.
+LMDC conducted a coordinated environmental review of the combined WTC Plan.